Yangyi-Chen/PaperList-Trustworthy-Applications/README.md

 - **RESOLVING TRAINING BIASES VIA INFLUENCEBASED DATA RELABELING; (Data relabeling)** Anonymous
 - **Dataset Cartography: Mapping and Diagnosing Datasets with Training Dynamics;** Swabha Swayamdipta et al
 - **Are All Training Examples Created Equal?
 An Empirical Study;** Kailas Vodrahalli, Ke Li, Jitendra Malik; In MNIST, using a subset of the whole training dataset can achieve comparable performance while this conclusion doesn't hold in CIFAR10 & CIFAR100.
 They propose a method based on the magnitude of the gradients to select important samples.
+- **FIRST IS BETTER THAN LAST FOR TRAINING DATA INFLUENCE;** Chih-Kuan Yeh, Ankur Taly, Mukund Sundararajan, Frederick Liu, and Pradeep Ravikumar

 ## Backdoor Learning